top of page

 NAGC is an invaluable resource for parents of gifted kids.
 On their website you find general information on giftedness, detailed resources on gifted education in the US, an extensive list of research articles, educational policies, advocacy efforts, parent communities, and much more.
 Visit NAGC

-This page includes Definitions of Gifted, Gifted Education in the US, FAQ's about Gifted Education, Is My child Gifted?, a Glossary of Terms, and National Standards in GT Education.
+This page includes Definitions of Gifted, Gifted Education in the US, FAQ's about Gifted Education, Is My child Gifted?
+Glossary of Terms, and National Standards in GT Education.

 Myths about Gifted Students